Pietro Mengoli

-Pietro Mengoli (1626, Bologna – June 7, 1686, Bologna) was an Italian mathematician and clergyman from Bologna, where he studied with Bonaventura Cavalieri at the University of Bologna, and succeeded him in 1647.
+Pietro Mengoli (1626 – June 7, 1686) was an Italian mathematician and clergyman from Bologna, where he studied with Bonaventura Cavalieri at the University of Bologna, and succeeded him in 1647.
 He remained as professor there for the next 39 years of his life.

-Mengoli was pivotal figure in the development of calculus.
+Mengoli was a pivotal figure in the development of calculus.
 He established the divergence of the harmonic series nearly forty years before Jacob Bernoulli, to whom the discovery is generally attributed; he gave a development in series of logarithms thirteen years before Nicholas Mercator published his famous treatise Logarithmotechnia.
-Mengoli also gave a definition of the definite integral which is not substantially different from that given more than a century later by Augustin-Louis Cauchy.
+Mengoli also gave a definition of the definite integral not substantially different from that given more than a century later by Augustin-Louis Cauchy.

 Biography

-Born in 1626, Pietro Mengoli studied mathematics and mechanics at the University of Bologna.
+Pietro Mengoli was born in 1626 in Bologna.
+He studied mathematics and mechanics at the University of Bologna.
 After the death of his teacher, Bonaventura Cavalieri (1647), Mengoli became a lecturer in the new chair of mechanics from 1649 to 1650 and subsequently taught mathematics at the University of Bologna in the years from 1678 to 1685.
 He was awarded a doctorate in philosophy in 1650, and, three years later, in civil and canon law.
 Novae quadraturae arithmeticae (1650), Via regia ad mathematicas (1655) and Geometria (1659), his earliest writings, earned him wide reputation in Europe, especially in academic circles in London.

-In 1660 he was ordained a catholic priest.
+In 1660, he was ordained a Catholic priest.
 A decade of silence followed until, in 1670, the Speculationi di musica and Refrattioni e parallasse solare were published.
-During the 1670s Mengoli devoted himself to constructing a theory of metaphysics, in which he tried to demonstrate revealed truths more geometrico.
+During the 1670s, Mengoli devoted himself to constructing a theory of metaphysics, in which he tried to demonstrate revealed truths more geometrico.
 Circolo (1672), Anno (1673), Arithmetica rationalis (1674) and Il mese (1681) are works devoted to the topics of "middle mathematics', cosmology and biblical chronology, logic and metaphysics.
 Mengoli wrote also a treatise on music theory, Speculazioni di musica [Speculations on music], much appreciated in his time and reviewed and partly translated by Henry Oldenburg in the Philosophical Transactions of the Royal Society.
 Mengoli died in Bologna in 1685.